 Experts will assess the benefits and shortcomings of the EU trade policy based on fair and open competition, the implications of protectionism policy in an increasingly difficult environment, as well as the importance of involving global actors in deterring these phenomena.
 We will also discuss the reasons for which WTO modernisation is needed, as well as the extent to which the EU and its international allies will be able to shape the multilateral trading system.

-Co-organisers: Embassy of Canada to Romania, Bulgaria and the Republic of Moldova; Embassy of New Zealand in Belgium
+Co-organisers: Embassy of Canada to Romania, Bulgaria and the Republic of Moldova, Embassy of Japan in Romania, Chamber of Commerce and Industry of Romania

 The workshop will highlight the role of social entrepreneurship in creating a more sustainable EU by working towards reaching the Sustainable Development Goals agreed in Agenda 2030.
 Through an exchange of experience among practitioners, discussions will focus on types of innovative solutions implemented by social entrepreneurs in solving economic, social and environmental problems and current policies at European level that support the development of social entrepreneurship.
 We will also analyse the current state of play in Romania and conclude with policy recommendations that should be implemented to better support social entrepreneurs in reaching the societal impact they are pursuing.